Students suspended from financial aid have the option to appeal for their financial aid eligibility.

 - Impacted their ability to be academically successful.

-*Potential circumstances include but are not limited to a medical condition such as student injury, illness, or mental health diagnosis, medical diagnosis of a family member or close friend, death of a family member or close friend, birth of the student's child, divorce, separation, adoption of a child, or other personal difficulties that were unexpected and beyond the student's control.
+*Potential circumstances include but are not limited to a medical condition such as student injury, illness, or mental health diagnosis, medical diagnosis of a family member or close friend, death of a family member or close friend, birth of the student's child, divorce, separation, adoption of a child, issues related to COVID-19, or other personal difficulties that were unexpected and beyond the student's control.

 - Students must be able to provide acceptable documentation addressing their extenuating circumstances to support the appeal.